Building a Neural Network from Scratch with Python & NumPy

 self.delta_hidden = self.error_hidden * sigmoid_derivative(self.a1)

-# Compute the gradients for W1 and b1
+# Gradients for W1 and b1

 self.W1_grad = np.dot(X.T, self.delta_hidden) / m